HSandles2i/dockerTraining/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-dockerTraining
+# Dockerized React App
-Dockerized React App This project is a React application that has been dockerized using Docker.
+This project is a React application that has been dockerized using Docker.
 This README will guide you through the steps to build and run the Docker container for the application.

 Prerequisites Before you begin, ensure you have the following installed on your machine: